susumuota/kaggleenv/README.md

 If you `DELETE` the VM instance, you will not charge anything (as far as I know).

-However, if you `STOP` the VM instance, you will charge for storage until you `DELETE` it.
+However, if you `STOP` the VM instance, you will charge for resources (e.g. persistent disk) until you `DELETE` it.
 You should `DELETE` if you do not use it for a long time (though you must setup the environment again).
+See details [here](https://cloud.google.com/compute/docs/instances/stop-start-instance#billing).

 ### Run `docker-compose down` (local machine)